 - an introduction like the one in chapter 2, but it should be extended to include an overview of the actual game play

-- a document about the mechanics of the game: what can the player do, what must the player do, what the rules of the game allow and do not allow
+- a document about the mechanics of the game (story): what can the player do, what must the player do, what the rules of the game allow and do not allow

-- a definitive version of the story of the game that all developers can follow.
+- a definitive version of the narrative/plot of the game that all developers can follow.
 The introduction in the text is fine to get a player interested in the game, but it is painfully incomplete for a developer who will need to know what story elements to reveal to the player at what points/events in the game itself.
-Your team needs to know the game's story.
+Your team needs to know the game's story and its plot.

 - descriptions and examples of the game's aesthetics, which include the art, the music, the tone of the game, and way the player experiences the game's world

 - specifications for the technology that will be used to create the game, as well as the technology that will be required to play it (what platforms, what hardware requirements, what hardware recommendations)

 Returning to the idea of a team working on the project, the authors describe some of the skills you need to work on such a team:

 - communication - sharing ideas, promoting new ideas, jointly deciding which directions to follow are all important when working with other professionals

 - presentation of your ideas - making an effective pitch for your own ideas is important to getting those ideas across to the rest of the team, whether you are in charge of the team or not

 - respecting teammates - hearing the ideas of others is important if the game is going to be anything other than a one-man show